 To do this in bulk, go to your Gallery and choose ‘Select‘ in the top menu.
 You can now select several files at once.
 I would not suggest selecting every file in your gallery.
 Maybe try 4 – 8 documents at a time and see how it goes.

-Once you’ve selected your first batch, choose Export, and navigation to the folder you want to store them – iCloud or Dropbox.
+Once you’ve selected your first batch, choose Export, and navigate to the folder you want to store them – iCloud or Dropbox.

 How to manually backup your brush files